pod501/gettingandcleaningweek4/README.md

 CodeBook.md 	=> Contains instructions on data transformation.

-datacleans.r 	=> Program which runs the analysis.
+runanalysis.r 	=> Program which runs the analysis.